FCAS-LAB/LEGOSIM_MICRO/artifact/README.md

 ```

 ## Output Interpretation
 The output of each benchmark will be stored in the `result_{topology}_flit_{flit_size}.log` files and the smulation cycle will be stored in the `result_{topology}_flit_{flit_size}.txt` files.
 You can analyze these results to compare the performance of different configurations.
 Besides, every simulation will generate a heat map which visualizes the inter-chiplet traffic distributions of each benchmark.
 Computation or communication bottleneck of each chiplet will be stored in the `bottleneck_{topology}_flit_{flit_size}.log` files.
+Figure 10 can be obtained through running the sync_overhead.py python file, and
+Figure 13 and 15 can be generated through running the run.sh in the DSE directory.

 ```bash
 # Example output of result_{topology}_flit_{flit_size}.log